-Cases of scientific misconduct such as fabrication, falsification, plagiarism or misrepresentation of data11 may result in the rejection of the proposals in accordance with section 3.11 of the ERC Rules of submission and evaluation under Horizon Europe.
-Please also note that plagiarism detection software is used to analyse all submitted proposals to detect similar proposals submitted by different
+Cases of scientific misconduct such as fabrication, falsification, plagiarism or misrepresentation of data14 may result in the rejection of the proposals in accordance with section 3.11 of the ERC Rules of submission and evaluation under Horizon Europe.
+Please also note that plagiarism detection software is used to analyse all submitted proposals to detect similar proposals submitted by different Pls.
+A procedure has been put in place to assess alleged or suspected cases of scientific misconduct.
+Scientific misconduct may result in the rejection of the proposal from the current call and in a possible restriction on submission of proposals to future calls, as provided in the relevant ERC Work Programme15.

-10 Proof of Concept projects for the same ERC main frontier research project can run in parallel.
+13 Proof of Concept projects for the same ERC main frontier research project can run in parallel.

-11 For example, if in the list of publications, the order of authors does not appear as indicated in the original publications.
+14 For example, if in the list of publications, the order of authors does not appear as indicated in the original publications.
+15 For the restrictions due to breach of research integrity under the ERC Work Programme 2023 please see section Submission restrictions above.